Skip to Content

 How does safeguarding relate to child protection?

-At Railway Children, we aim to create a safer world for vulnerable children and empower them to sustain positive change in their lives.
 Central to our work in India, Tanzania and the UK is identifying children who are experiencing or at risk of harm and taking action to keep them safe and supported long-term.

 What is child safeguarding?

-Safeguarding responsibilities can include:
+Safeguarding responsibilities include:

 Child protection can include: